Psychiatric patients struggle to get through Ukraine conflict

 When Reuters visited the hospital this week, it had no heating, no electricity, no running water and meals were being cooked outside on an open fire.

-Artillery rounds could be heard a few kilometers (miles) away.
+Artillery rounds could be heard a few kilometres (miles) away.
 Patients helped two women cooks to chop firewood.

 “We wake up, wash and then go and help our cooks.
 It’s cold to sleep at nights.
 We sleep in our clothes,” said Vyacheslav Shavkin, one of the less seriously ill patients.